Single Parents on Holiday shares their top tips on how to make it through a long-distance flight with children

 As a single parent, in fact, as any parent, the thought of flying long-haul with the kids may send you into cold sweats, or worse, put you off going all together.
 But don’t panic, there are plenty of ways to make the experience more bearable for everyone involved, without reaching for the sedatives.
 Holidays with kids should be stress-free and fun, but that doesn’t mean you should base your decision on where to travel entirely on the distance from home.
 Read our top tips for flying long-haul with the kids to make the beginning of your adventure a breeze!

 1. Choose the right airline

-Your choice of airline is often based on price and entertainment, but with kids in mind, it is worth looking at what the airline offers for families.
-Virgin Atlantic, Emirates and Etihad are good options, with Etihad even providing a free on-board nanny to help entertain your little ones on your long-haul flight.
+Our choice of airline is often based on flight prices and entertainment, but with kids in mind, it is worth looking at what the airline offers for families.
+Virgin Atlantic, Emirates and Etihad are good family-friendly options, with Etihad even providing a free on-board nanny to help entertain your little ones on your long-haul flight.
 Each ‘flying nanny’ has a goodie bag of games, arts and crafts to keep little hands busy, so you can sit back and relax.

 A common tactic that’s proven to work on long-haul flights = distract with food.
 Use lollipops – also great for sensitive ears during take-off and landing – as a crucial tool to prevent any screaming or crying fits that could occur at any point of the journey.
 Ensure that your sweet treats are sugar free to avoid the risk of your child becoming more hyper-active.